 Advanced MvcContrib Grid techniques

-Understanding portable areas

-Consuming a portable area

 The ASP.NET MVC Framework provides a lot of control out of the box but that comes at a cost.
 The HTML helpers are basic and provide very simple user interface elements.
 This leaves you with the choice to hand craft nice user interfaces using HTML and CSS.
 While this is a great option for an experienced web designer, most developers find relying on a 3rd party component much more productive.
 This allows you to develop your application rather than spend lots of time on user interface infrastructure.
 This chapter will demonstrate two 3rd party components that will show you different styles of integrating with the MVC framework.
 The first is the Grid component available from the open source MvcContrib project that can be used to render an HTML table..
 The second component is a portable area which builds on top of the areas functionality in MVC 2 with some additional features that ease the deployment of components within your application..
 First let's look at the MvcContrib Grid.